tmcguiggan9/TandemTrivia/README.md

 # TandemTrivia

 This project must be opened in Xcode.
-You should be able to simply clone a new project and upload the ssh key
+You should be able to simply clone a new project and use the ssh provided by github.

 Admittedly, the code could be cleaned up a good amount.
 Most of the code in my fetchData function should be modularized so it doesn't look as messy.
 However, the code runs well and I believe everything works as expected.